"until you check out [Denis]’s bench power supply build, you may not even know what you’re missing."

 The EEZ H24005 has a unique design that is highly efficient when high power output is required, but can also provide low ripple, low noise output for sensitive, low power circuits.

 Its user-interface is also distinct.
-We believe the touch-screen display provides UI that successfully replaces the traditional “function” keys, keypads, potentiometers, encoders, switches, etc. With the EEZ Studio, the GUI of the device can be easily modified to satisfy different users’ needs and tastes.
+We believe the combination of a touch-screen display and single encoder knob provides a UI that successfully replaces the traditional “function” keys, keypads, potentiometers, encoders, switches, etc. With the EEZ Studio, the GUI displayed on the touch-screen can be easily modified to satisfy different users’ needs and tastes.
 We look forward to getting feedback from users as they interact with our GUI and make improvements and changes.

 |No. of channels||2 (isolated)|